Tackling the Climate Crisis in California

 So how is the Santa Cruz Mountains Carbon Cooperative different from the Lompico Forest Carbon Project?
 First, it aims to reduce costs significantly by aggregating individual properties using a cooperative model.
 In other words, landowners in the Santa Cruz Mountains will join a co-op and be paid to implement sustainable forest practices that increase carbon sequestration and reduce wildfire risk.
 In exchange for joining the cooperative, participating landowners develop a management plan, sign a long-term participant contract and receive payments for their credits.

 Second, the Santa Cruz Mountains Carbon Cooperative aspires to leverage new, increasingly efficient inventory and monitoring tools to optimize returns on landowners’ investments.
-A pilot project is planned for the summer of 2018.
-Sempervirens Fund anticipates two to five landowners and one credit buyer participating in the pilot.
+Sempervirens Fund is evaluating how best to implement an effective pilot project, with two to five landowners and one credit buyer participating in the pilot.
 Sempervirens Fund is currently defining the rules of the program, identifying strategic partnerships, and collecting information from interested landowner and credit buyers.